byllyfish/finsy/docs/switch_options.md

 If the switch disconnects or changes its primary/backup status, all switch tasks are cancelled.
 The `ready_handler` will be invoked again when the switch's new status is ready.

+Setting the `ready_handler` is an alternative to listening for the `SwitchEvent.CHANNEL_READY` event using the event emitter API.

 ## fail_fast

-When `fail_fast` is true, the controller will re-raise any exception cause by a programming error.
+When `fail_fast` is true, the controller will re-raise any exception caused by a programming error.

 Normally, a controller will recover from a programming bug affecting a single switch by closing the current connection and reconnecting to the switch.

-This setting is useful during development, because it terminates the program on the first real failure.
+This setting is useful during development, because it terminates the entire program on the first real failure.

-## configuration

-A property that you can use to store any configuration information that needs to be shared between switches.
-For example, you could store your own global settings here.